ejmenkhorst/k6-typescript-loadtesting/RPI4-INSTALLATION.md

   - Go to: [https://raspberrypi.local:9443](https://raspberrypi.local:9443)
   - Create a new admin user and password

-After logging in succesfully with your new admin user
+After logging in successfully with your new admin user

 - Go to **Home** look at the **Environments** and **local** now you see you docker instance with all necesarry information.

 ### 4. Install Prometheus Exporter

-Exporter tool to get data from your raspberry pi, t0 monitor it and show it later via a Grafana dashboard
+Exporter tool to get data from your Raspberry Pi, to monitor it and show it later via a Grafana dashboard

 ```bash
 # Install prometheus-node-exporter